Postpartum Hair Loss and How I’m Dealing With It

 (I also guess that a whole bunch of people are primed to type “JUST YOU WAIT!” in the comments of this post, so, you know, PLEASE DON’T. Thanks.)

-My hair might not look all that different to the casual observer, though, but that doesn’t mean it’s living its best life right now, either.
-No, I talked a few weeks ago about how the texture of my hair totally changed after I had Max – and how very, very annoying that was for me, because I’d JUST figured out a hair care regime that worked for me, and suddenly those products weren’t cutting it any more, because my hair felt so different.
+No, because my hair might not look all that different to the casual observer, but that doesn’t mean it’s living its best life right now, either.
+No, I talked a few weeks ago about how the texture of my hair totally changed after I had Max – and how very, very annoying that was for me, because I’d JUST figured out a hair care regime that worked for me, and suddenly those products weren’t cutting it any more, because my ginger hair felt so different.
 (And also because if my hair HAD to change, why couldn’t it have gone curly, or even wavy, rather than frizzy?
 WHY?)
 Also – and I know this is a very bad plan on my part, and probably destined to do more harm than good – I’ve been reluctant to get it trimmed since the postpartum hair loss started, because, even although I know it would be better for my hair in the long run, I just can’t help but be a bit like, “Wait: my hair is falling out as it is – might as well desperately cling onto every last bit of it, then, rather than lose any more!”

 Yeah.
 I’m… not always smart about these things.

-The upshot is that my ends are straggly, my roots are still slightly greasy, and my hair is just a whole lot more fragile than it used to be.
+The upshot is that my ends are straggly, my roots are still slightly greasy, and my auburn hair is just a whole lot more fragile than it used to be.
 (Oh, and my floor is covered in hair.
 Awesome!)
-This situation isn’t helped by the fact that while I’ve totally given up on curling it, due to sheer lack of time, I still blow-dry it every day, and it takes approximately 100 years each time, so my hair is exposed to a lot of heat.
+This situation isn’t helped by the fact that while I’ve totally given up on curling it, due to sheer lack of time, I still blow-dry it every day, and it takes approximately 100 years each time, so my natural red hair is exposed to a lot of heat.
 To cut a long, straggly story short, if my hair could talk, it would probably be calling its lawyer and asking to be legally emancipated from me right now.
 And I wouldn’t blame it.

 This is where Paul Mitchell comes in.